 4. Live Tutoring

 Many libraries offer live tutoring and homework help in a variety of subjects.
 Need help with an essay or math problem?
-Contact your local library!
+Don’t give up — contact your local library!

 5. Magazines and Newspapers